 "If this new industry is to prosper, it needs to earn and maintain its social license to operate," says IEA chief economist Fatih Birol in the press release.
 "This comes with a financial cost, but in our estimation the additional costs are likely to be limited."
 Applying the golden rules will raise the cost of a typical shale gas well by around 7 percent, Birol says, although he adds that larger projects with multiple wells could reduce operating costs over time by investing in better practices.

-is nearly 150 pages long, and includes further details for each rule, but its basic list of recommendations is as follows:
+The full report is nearly 150 pages long, and includes further details for each rule, but its basic list of recommendations is as follows:

-"Measure, disclose and engage"
+- "Measure, disclose and engage"

-"Watch where you drill"
+- "Watch where you drill"

-"Isolate wells and prevent leaks"
+- "Isolate wells and prevent leaks"

-"Treat water responsibly"
+- "Treat water responsibly"

-"Eliminate venting, minimize flaring and other emissions"
+- "Eliminate venting, minimize flaring and other emissions"

-"Be ready to think big"
+- "Be ready to think big"

-"Ensure a consistently high level of environmental performance"
+- "Ensure a consistently high level of environmental performance"

 Not everyone agrees these rules will solve the problem, though.
-Many environmental and public health advocates argue fracking can never be sustainable, since natural gas is a fossil fuel — meaning it's nonrenewable and releases greenhouse gases such as methane and carbon dioxide, which contribute to global warming.
+Many environmental and public health advocates argue fracking can never be sustainable, since natural gas is a fossil fuel — meaning it's nonrenewable and releases greenhouse gases such as methane and carbon dioxide, which contribute to[/skipwords] global warming.

 [skipwords]"[The report] fails to provide hard rules to prevent methane leakage from unconventional gas production or hard evidence that leakage can be reduced to acceptable levels," Greenpeace chief scientist Paul Johnston said in a statement Tuesday, as reported by Bloomberg Businessweek.
 "Greenpeace opposes the exploitation of unconventional gas reserves because the impacts have not been fully investigated, understood, addressed and regulated."

 If the rules aren't adopted, the IEA predicts natural gas will lose its "competitive position in the global fuel mix," leading to lower availability and higher prices.
 It says energy-related CO2 emissions would also be 1.3 percent higher without the rules.
 In either case, however, it admits that "emissions are well above the trajectory required to reach the globally agreed goal of limiting the temperature rise to 2°C."[/skipwords]